AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

 ![](images/comments-page-web-editor_cs-new.png){width="800" align="left"}

-In the Web Editor mode, the right panel contains the Review and Tracked Changes icons.
+In the Web Editor mode, the right panel contains the Review and Track Changes icons.
 The Review panel shows all comments made in your document by reviewers.
-The **Tracked Changes** panel shows the status of all inserted and deleted comments in your document.
+The **Track Changes** panel shows the status of all inserted and deleted comments in your document.

 -   **A**: Select a review task to see review comments.
 If your topic has been shared for review in multiple review tasks, you will see those tasks listed in this drop-down.